 Almost everyone understands home equity — this private equity is the percentage of your home you own after paying down your mortgage.
 More technically, it’s the value of an asset, like property, minus ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 If you're interested in investing, you've probably read quite a few articles that say "do your homework" before buying a stock.
-Reading and understanding a balance sheet is part of that homework.

 Results that may be inaccessible to you are currently showing.